martinthomson/vrs/draft-thomson-elegy-vrs.md

 For example, if the process selects from volunteers for a task, the facilitator might need to check that selected volunteers are available to perform that task.
-A facilitator will know who will be selected as a replacement, if that becomes necessary.
-If the facilitator prefers that a replacement is selected, they could attempt to force the use of a replacement, such as by not investing enough effort in confirming availability.
+A facilitator will know who will be selected as a substitute, if that becomes necessary.
+If the facilitator prefers that a substitute is selected, they could attempt to force the use of a substitute, such as by not investing enough effort in confirming availability.

 This process is not robust against this attack; it depends on some amount of trust in the facilitator.
 If concerns exist about the impartiality of the